CHEM 2510 - Chemistry IIA

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 All the above are available for purchase from UniBooks or for loan from the Barr Smith library.
-All the above are available through UniBooks.
+Some are also available for consultation in the Chemistry Resource Centre (Rm 120, Johnson Laboratories)

 MyUni: Teaching materials and course documentation will be posted on the MyUni website (http://myuni.adelaide.edu.au/).